 "Unpredictability is often a sign of life," the paleo-con Hart added "and I enjoy it whenever I see it."

 As is common among Squeamish, as feel an entitlement to run other people's lives, some of the most fanatical Immortalists are recovering Immoralists whose own bodies rebelled against youthful excess and the pause as did more than refresh.
-Many former libertines and student revolutionaries now haunt twelve-step groups and "closure" lobbies and exploit their self-victimization to meet celebrities and obtain attention that, otherwise, would never accrue to aging, burned-out scolds.
+Many former libertines and student revolutionaries now haunt twelve-step groups and "closure" lobbies and exploit their self-victimization to meet and take selfies with celebrities and obtain attention that, otherwise, would never accrue to aging, burned-out scolds.
 "If you don't have an addiction to talk about you're almost out of luck!" says Dr. G. Alan Marlatt, of the Addictive Behavior Research Center in Seattle.

 "If something tastes really good, it is probably bad.
 And if something tastes really dull, it is probably good," wrote Mike Royko, in Chicago.
 Then he died, proving his point.
 And the gumment banned vile-tasting but buzzless hemp lollipops on the thoughtcrime of inciting stoners to pretend they were sucking the Devil's shrubbery and thirty-two state legislatures criminalized electronic cigarettes for leading impressionable youth on to believe that smoking real tobacco is Kool.
-Other dead white Chicago guy, Nelson Algren (as wrote that dope movie with Frank Sinatra screaming in his closet), quoted some judge, as may or may not have existed, saying, more or less, about the sorry procession of bums, hypes and grifters as appeared before him every day: "they won't work, and you can't shoot them..." (this before lethal injection allowed high criminals to exeunt like unwanted puppies instead of evil human scum and extort a few years more of taxpayer-subsidized life once gumment supplies of one or another components of the chemical cocktail necessary for “safe” execution drugs run out and the ACLU lawyers start whining about the pain and suffering of those who, for example, rape, torture and murder little children), "... so what the hell do you do with 'em?"
+Other dead white Chicago guy, Nelson Algren (as wrote that dope movie with Frank Sinatra screaming in his closet), quoted some judge, as may or may not have existed, saying, more or less, about the sorry procession of bums, hypes and grifters as appeared before him every day: "they won't work, and you can't shoot them..." (this before lethal injection allowed high criminals to exeunt like unwanted puppies instead of evil human scum and, like the infamous Mark Cobb, extort a few years more of taxpayer-subsidized life once gumment supplies of one or another components of the chemical cocktail necessary for “safe” execution drugs run out and the ACLU lawyers start whining about the pain and suffering of those who, for example, rape, torture and murder little children), "... so what the hell do you do with 'em?"